socek/pymk/README.rst

 ============

 pymk is a script that provides the sam functionality that "makefile" does, but the "makefile" (mkfile.py) is a python script.
-Code of mkfile.py is cleared, and it can do more things (like check all files from all folders and subfolders named "migrations").
+Code of mkfile.py is clean, and it can do more things (like check all files from all folders and subfolders named "migrations").